 With FeedbackFruits tool suite you can have many opportunities to assess your students, either following the Programmatic Assessment model or by using tools on an individual level.
 All our tools (except Discussion and Comprehension) have the possibility to be graded, thus, be converted into a summative assignment.

 Let's look at our tools closely.

 Interactive Presentation is very convenient to assess students in a quiz format.
-This tool allows teachers to have synchronous quizzes with their students and monitor their progress and results.
+This tool allows teachers to organize synchronous quizzes with their students and monitor their progress and results.
 I can be done in two different ways.
-On one hand, teachers can upload their presentations and create multiple-choice or open questions between the slides to assess the students on what is being explained.
+On the one hand, teachers can upload their presentations and create multiple-choice or open questions between the slides to assess the students on what is being explained.
 On the other hand, teachers can also create just question slides, so it becomes a real-time, visual quiz with everything that a presentation can provide.

 The highlight of this tool is that the teacher can control who is attending the presentation, the time students have to answer the questions, and the possibility to see the results in real-time.
 Additionally, the teacher can control until when the quiz can be completed.
 In order to grade students, the teacher can assign a weighting for each question, just like in an offline traditional test.

 Other useful tools for assessing students are Interactive Document, Video, and Audio.
 These tools enable the teacher to add in-line questions or discussion points into the course materials to stimulate active engagement and assess students’ learning.
 These questions could be either multiple-choice or open, in case you want your students to submit more elaborate responses.
 You can also block some questions by using the 'lock' feature.
 By doing so, you can make sure that students answer your questions before continuing to read or watching the content.
 Moreover, students can even ask questions in those parts that are more confusing for them.